← orga.cat

 Scripting language for automating tasks in Windows.

 This is not exactly a GUI tool, but it is often used alongside GUI apps, to automate tasks.
-For automating tasks, I may use Nodejs and Python too.
-I still need to check AutoIt, it's supposedly less buggy than AutoHotkey.

 Part 2: Freeware